 - Provides ultimate ventilation and temperature regulation – far beyond that of cotton batting or latex

 - An affordable and comfortable answer to an organic bed

 How You Can Use It

 - Our futon is refreshingly modular

-- You can build a standard queen sized bed from components, or use the 1/2 queen size (European Single) alone
+- You can build a standard queen size bed with 4 Eco Squares, or use the 1/2 queen size (European Single) with only 2 Eco Squares.

 - If your needs change in the future you can use the Futon as a bed or couch